Next Start

 • Veteran-specific scholarships10

-There are several career paths you can take after serving as an entry-level military support welder.
-You might apply to be a welding instructor in the military, teaching other new welders how it’s done.
+There are several career paths you can pursue after serving as an entry-level military support welder.
+You might apply to become a welding instructor in the military, teaching other welding beginners how it’s done.

-And if you choose to leave the military after honorably serving, there are many employers that have veteran hiring programs.
-With the right education and certifications, you could get a welding job in a whole new industry.
-Some military support welders go on to become welding engineers or welding inspectors, working in leadership positions to manage other welders.
+If you choose to leave the military after honorably serving, there are many employers that have veteran hiring programs.
+With the right education and certifications, you could get a welding role in a whole new industry.
+Some military support welders go on to become welding engineers or welding inspectors, working in leadership positions to manage other welders.77

 Job Outlook for Military Support Welders

-Welders are essential to supporting the military and keeping the equipment and machinery they rely on running.
-Whether it be in the Army, Navy, Air Force, Marines or Coast Guard, there are opportunities in each branch if you’re interested in becoming a welder.
-As skilled welders retire from the military, positions should continue to open up for the next generation.
+Welders are essential to supporting the military and keeping its equipment and machinery up and running.
+Whether it be in the Army, Navy, Air Force, Marines or Coast Guard, there are opportunities in each branch if you want to become a welder.
+As skilled welders retire from the military, positions should continue to open for the next generation.

-And the BLS projects more than 42,000 average annual job openings for welders, cutters, solderers and brazers, making welding a career path with many opportunities.42
+The BLS projects more than 45,000 average annual job openings for welders, cutters, solderers and brazers, making welding a career path with a number of diverse opportunities.42

-Some people choose to get an education in welding before they enter the military, so they have education and credentials that can help them get the military position they want.
-Some people go back to welding school after serving in the military to learn the latest techniques and get closer to certification.
+Some people choose to get a welding education before entering the military to earn credentials that can help them pursue military positions.
+Other aspiring welders go back to welding school after serving in the military to learn the latest techniques and prepare to test for certification.

-Whether you’re a military veteran or you want to get a welding foundation before joining the military, UTI can help.
-Our 36-week welding program is offered on campuses nationwide.
+Whether you’re a military veteran or you want to get a welding foundation before becoming a military support welder, UTI can help.
+Our 36-week Welding Technology program is offered on campuses nationwide.
 For information, contact us online or call us at 800-834-7308.

 UTI Campuses That Offer Welding Training